Afi223/Port-Scanner/README.md

 - Scans a range of TCP ports on a target host.
 - Performs simple service detection using `nmap` (if installed) or a banner-grab fallback.
 - Prints progress while scanning.
-- Highlights a small set of common high-risk ports in output/visualization.
+- Highlights a set of common high-risk ports in output/visualization.
 - Includes an optional Matplotlib visualization of open ports.

 ---